[x]

 Instead of

-It rained all afternoon; we were able to have the fire anyway.
+It rained all afternoon; we were able to have the fire in the rain.

 a writer can simply write it as

-It rained all afternoon, but were able to have the fire anyway.
+It rained all afternoon, but were able to have the fire in the rain.

 It is much easier, isn’t it?
 You may all be wondering - why do we use semicolons at all?
 It is to show readers that the two sentences are certainly relative to the same idea.
 Personally, I like using it for that reason, and so that I can put a little bit of pepper in my pieces of literature.
 Remember, using the same thing constantly can become boring to the author and the reader, so add a little pepper and salt.